MatinMN/ardos/README.md

-# arduinoScreenOS
+# arduino LCD gui
-An arduino screen app with menu and a simple game (pong) basic paint app and
+An arduino screen app with Iphone like menus and a simple game (pong) basic paint app